 SIJS is a way for certain undocumented children to obtain lawful permanent resident status (a green card).
 A child may be eligible for SIJS if she is under the jurisdiction of a juvenile court, placed in the custody of a state agency or department, or placed in the custody of an individual (e.g. a guardian), and whose reunification with one or both parents is not viable due to abuse, neglect, abandonment or a similar basis under state law.
 The juvenile court must determine that it is in the minor's best interest to remain in the United States and not be returned to her home country.
-The child must be under the age of 21 (at the time the application is filed) and not married.
 There are additional requirements.*

-The U visa is available to non-citizens who suffer substantial physical or mental abuse as a result of having been a victim of certain criminal activity.
-To be eligible for a U visa, the victim must possess information concerning the criminal activity and be helpful in the investigation or prosecution of the crime.
-The victim must obtain a certification from a "certifying agency" certifying his helpfulness in the investigation or prosecution.
-The crime must be a violation of a law of the United States or occurred in the United States.
+The U visa is a form of immigration relief for non-citizens who suffer substantial physical or mental abuse resulting from having been a victim of certain criminal activity.
+To be eligible for a U visa, the victim must be helpful in the investigation or prosecution of the crime and obtain law enforcement certification.
+U nonimmigrants are eligible to apply for lawful permanent residency after three years in U nonimmigrant status.
 There are additional requirements.*

 *NOTE: This page is for informational purposes only.
 Please be sure to consult with an attorney for an assessment of legal options.